 Echocardiography (abbreviated as "echo")

-- The device gives off a silent sound wave that bounces off the heart, creating images of the chambers and valves.
+- The device in the technician’s hand gives off a silent sound wave that bounces off your heart, creating images of the chambers and valves.

 Learn more about echocardiography.

 An exercise stress test measures how well your heart functions when your body is active.
 The test is painless but could feel strenuous.
 It takes about 15 minutes.
 How a stress test is performed:

 - You will be connected to a heart monitor.
 This will include an electrocardiogram to measure electrical activity in your heart and your heart rate, as well as a blood pressure monitor.